 Ultimately, this myth argues that Maine Coon cats are descendants of long-haired ship cats.

 It’s not surprising that people wonder if Maine Coons form part of the raccoon family.
 These animals have the following physical similarities that cannot be explained.

-- Look Similar: Maine Coons come in over 84 different colourings, however the tabby coloured Maine Coon shares the same colouring as a raccoon.
+- Look Similar: Maine Coons come in over 84 different colorings, however, the tabby-colored Maine Coon shares the same coloring as a raccoon.